Dhayananth1511/AI-Powered-Parametric-Income-Protection-for-Food-Delivery-Workers/README.md

 ### Zero-Trust Financial Infrastructure for the Gig Economy
 ### Team ZenVyte | Guidewire DEVTrails 2026

+> *"ZenVyte GigPulse is an AI-powered parametric micro-insurance platform built for food delivery partners on Zomato and Swiggy — platform independent.
-> *"Parametric insurance is broken.
+Parametric insurance is broken.
 API triggers are blind to on-the-ground fraud.
 ZenVyte GigPulse isn't just an insurance app—it's a multi-signal risk validation engine built to algorithmically guarantee that only a real worker in a real disruption gets paid."*

 ---